 Written By: Stuart Dorf, JD, Executive Vice President

 Severe weather can have a significant impact on businesses, causing damage to buildings, disrupting operations, and even leading to lost revenue.
-With March being Severe Weather Preparedness Month, it is essential for businesses to take proactive steps to prepare for such weather events.
-Here are some tips for getting your business prepared for severe weather:
+It is essential for businesses to take proactive steps to prepare for severe weather events, accordingly here are some tips for getting your business prepared for severe weather:

 Create a Severe Weather Plan

 The first step in being prepared for a severe weather event is to create a plan that outlines what you will do when one impacts your business.
 Your plan should include how you will communicate with employees, what safety procedures you will follow, and what steps you will take to protect your property.
 Your plan should also include emergency contact information for key employees and vendors.

 Once you have a severe weather plan in place, it is important to conduct regular emergency drills to ensure that all employees are familiar with the plan and know their roles and responsibilities.
 Conducting regular drills can help identify any weakness in your plan and provide an opportunity to make necessary adjustments.

 Back-Up Your Data

 Severe weather events can cause power outages, which can lead to loss of electronically stored data.
 Backing up your data regularly to the cloud can help your business recover should any data be lost from onsite systems.